abeldekat/nvim_pde/README.md

 - Info in statusline: [ak.mini.visits_harpooned_line]
 - Toggle current label on file: `<leader>a`
 - Add file to "uncategorised" label: `<leader>oa`
-- The shortcuts normally used for window navigation correspond to file 1-4 with current label:
+- The shortcuts normally used for window navigation correspond to file 1-4 in current label:
   `c-j`, `<c-k>`,`<c-l>`,`<c-h>`
 - Pick files from all labels: `<leader>,`
 - Pick files having current label: `<leader>j` ("strongest finger")